Gong Yoo, ‘Goblin’ Star, Plans To Connect With Fans In The Best Way Possible

 — JinjaJinjamylchris (@mylchris_) February 20, 2017

-According to Drama Fever since Goblin ended on January 21, Gong Yoo has been shooting a number of commercials which have taken him to Australia and most recently Dubai.
+According to Drama Fever, since Goblin ended on January 21, Gong Yoo has been shooting some commercials which have taken him to Australia and most recently Dubai.

 Given the popularity of his work in Goblin, many fans are wondering what he plans to do next with his career.